-These shoes are all about improving your efficiency as a runner and in turn enhancing your performance, and we’ll explain how they do this below.
-But there’s more to them than speed, fast times and crushing records!
-Carbon plate running shoes offer several genuine benefits and have the potential to help all sorts of runners (not just elite or fast runners) to achieve their goals; whether that’s to run faster or to be able to run more and not get injured.
+These shoes are all about improving your efficiency as a runner and as a result, enhancing your performance, but there’s more to them than speed, fast times and crushing records.
+Carbon-plated running shoes offer several genuine benefits and have the potential to help all sorts of runners to achieve their goals, not just fast and elite runners.

-So read on before you write them off as "not for me"!
+So before you dismiss them as “Not for me,” read on…

 The tech behind carbon plate running shoes

 As runners, we want to spend the least amount of energy possible when running at our target pace so that we can maintain it for the targeted distance.
 And it’s mainly through our training that we’re trying to become more efficient runners.
 However, running shoes can help us too.

 Carbon plates have a range of benefits when used in running shoes and the effect on performance is dependent on the shape of the plate, the position of the plate and what material it’s coupled with.

 How do carbon-plated running shoes work?

 Before we go on, it’s important to make one key statement, carbon plates do not act as 'springs'.
 This is a common misconception and is damaging as it suggests that carbon-plated shoes are doing something very unnatural and aiding running in a way that isn’t in the spirit of the sport.
 Instead, carbon plates work in harmony with the rest of the midsole to help optimise running economy (the steady state oxygen consumption at a given intensity) to either improve performance or reduce the stress placed on the muscles.